tjvr/kurt/README.md

 ## Dependencies

 You'll need the awesome [Construct](http://construct.wikispaces.com/) library — used for defining the format.
-It's available as `construct` in the Python package index.
+Make sure you get the latest version, which currently appears to be available [here](http://pypi.python.org/pypi/construct).

 ## Usage